harness/developer-hub/docs/chaos-engineering/get-started/tutorials/first-chaos-engineering.md

   - /tutorials/chaos-experiments/first-chaos-engineering
 ---

-In this tutorial, you will understand how to execute a chaos experiment on Kubernetes for the first time.
+In this tutorial, you will apply chaos on a sample boutique application on Kubernetes.

 ## Before you begin